 Newer credit cards offered by Philippine banks now use contactless payment technology—the same technology used in the recently launched MRT and LRT Beep cards.
 With radio-frequency identification (RFID) or near-field communication chips embedded in the credit cards, users no longer have to swipe their cards.
 It greatly reduces the chances of scammers getting into contact with your card.
 Aside from tap-only payment, some RFID-embedded credit cards also limit the amount that can be paid using contactless payment, limiting the chances of unauthorized use even further.

-See related topic: (Staycation Promos: Top Credit Card Deals In The Philippines)
+Read: (Staycation Promos: Top Credit Card Deals In The Philippines)

 2. Multi-factor authentication

-Having a complicated signature and bad penmanship won’t stop more evolved, tech-savvy thieves from stealing from your credit card information.
+Having a complicated signature and bad penmanship won’t stop more evolved, tech-savvy thieves from stealing your credit card information.
 Take it one step further with multi-factor authentication.
 Upon swiping, you are required to authenticate the purchase within the limited window of time, or else the transaction will be denied.
-There are many ways multi-factor authentication can be done: via SMS, smartphone application, or email.
+There are many ways multi-factor authentication can be done: via SMS, a smartphone application, or email.
 Talk to your bank about multi-factor authentication to protect your money better.

 3. EMV chip technology

 Europay, MasterCard, Visa (EMV) chip technology, the latest global standard in credit card security, offers better protection from fraudsters who clone credit card data.
 Using a unique code for every transaction, it makes cloning the data nearly impossible as this prevents the use of a previous transaction data for other purchases.
 This feature isn’t available in the country yet, but given our demands for tighter security, expect that it will be here soon.